Pork Butt Burnt Ends Recipe

 The pork is super tender and all those different flavors explode in an epicurean firestorm of deliciousness.

-I worked on this recipe for a while, trying this and that.
+I worked on this recipe for a while, trying various things.
 This works, and it works well.

 These little bites of delectable pork butt burnt ends make a perfect appetizer or side dish.